grafana/alloy/docs/design/908-proposal-process.md

   discussion may lead to a different, non-obsolete proposal, the proposal may be kept open and the discussion continued.

+* **Hold**: If a discussion of a proposal requires design revisions or additional information that will not be available for a couple of weeks or more, the proposal review group moves the proposal to the _Hold_ state with a note of what it is waiting on.
+Once the proposal is unblocked, the proposal can be moved back to the _Active_ state for consideration during the next proposal review.

 A publicly available GitHub project tracks proposals and their states.

 [governance]: https://github.com/grafana/alloy/blob/main/GOVERNANCE.md